-- Convergent plates push plates together
+- CONVERGENT PLATES: Convergent plates push boundaries together.

 A glimpse at Earth’s tectonic plate boundaries

-At divergent boundaries, plates move away from each other
+Divergent boundary plates move away from each other

+The Earth has 70,000 km of continuous volcanoes under the ocean.
 Plate tectonics begin at mid-oceanic ridges where plates are moving apart.
 Because plates pull apart from each other at divergent plates, lava spews out to create the youngest geological rocks on Earth.

-At convergent boundaries, plates push into each other
+Convergent boundary plates push into each other

 But continents don’t always collide with oceans.
 Sometimes, continents collide with other continents, which creates mountains.
 You can look all around the world and find examples.
 For example, the Nazca plate has created the Andes mountain range.

 It’s just that erosion wears it away fairly quickly.
-For example, the Appalachians use to be 5 miles higher, when Africa collided with North America.
+For example, the Appalachians used to be 5 miles higher, when Africa collided with North America.
 But over 300 million years, weathering and erosion have torn them down and washed them through streams.

-At transform boundaries, plates slide across each other
+Transform boundary plates slide across each other

 Plate tectonics drive the reshaping of continents.
 Inch by inch, this accounts for incredibly long distances over millions of years.